-Modifiers refer to words or phrases that make specific meaning of another word or phrase.
+Modifiers refer to words or phrases that modify specific meaning of another word or phrase.
 To modify is to change or alter how something looks or is perceived.
 Therefore, a modifier simply means a word that qualifies, changes, limits, or clarifies a word in a sentence to lay emphasis, give detail or explanation.
 Simply put, a modifier is a describer.

 As such, modifiers tend to be words that describe, such as adverbs and adjectives.
 Also, modifiers are demonstratives, prepositional phrases, possessive determiners, intensifiers, and degree modifiers.
 An adjective modifies a noun while the adverb modifies a verb.